2.0 Transparency/Notice–What Personal Information We Collect and How We Use It

 - acquisitions, divestitures and integrations.

 Individuals who provide us with Personal Information, or whose Personal Information we obtain from Third Parties, may receive periodic emails, newsletters, mailings or phone calls from us with information on WCG or our business partners’ products and services or upcoming special offers/events we believe may be of interest.
-We offer our Individuals the option to decline these communications at no cost to the individual.
+We offer the option to decline these communications at no cost to the individual by following the instructions in Section 3 below.

 Anonymized and aggregated information is used for a variety of functions, including the measurement of visitors’ interest in and use of various portions or features of the Sites.
 Anonymized or aggregated information is not Personal Information, and WCG may use such information in a number of ways, including research, internal analysis, analytics and any other legally permissible purposes.
 We may share this information within WCG and with Third Parties for our or their purposes in an anonymized or aggregated form that is designed to prevent anyone from identifying you.